yasmeendev/hammad/docs/v2.0/dev_docs/Getting-Started/system-requirements-in-progress.md

 -   Microsoft Internet Explorer 9 and above

+!!! note
-*Note: Virto Commerce previously supported IE6 and IE7 in versions prior to 3.60, while IE8 was supported in versions prior to 4.10.*
+    * Virto Commerce previously supported IE6 and IE7 in versions prior to 3.60, while IE8 was supported in versions prior to 4.10.

 -   Mozilla Firefox 2.0 and above